 The ordered arrangement of the individual layers of the epidermis is lost.
 Fewer cells are formed, existing cells shrink and the top layers of skin become thinner.
 This can lead to:

-Connective tissues in the middle layer of skin lose their fibrous structure and water-binding ability and elastic fibres degenerate leading to a loss in strength and elasticity and the appearance of wrinkles.
+Connective tissues in the middle layer of skin lose their fibrous structure and water-binding ability and start to degenerate.
+This leads to:

-There is also a gradual decrease in the development of blood vessels in the dermis.
-The dermis provides nutrients to the epidermis so, without nourishment, both layers and the connections between them become thinner and flatter, resulting in a loss of density and firmness in the skin common in post-menopausal women.
+There is also a gradual decrease in micro-circulation in the dermis.
+The dermis provides nutrients to the epidermis so, without nourishment, both layers and the connections between them become thinner and flatter, resulting in the loss of density common in post-menopausal women.
 Reduced blood flow also causes a loss of radiance.
 Skin can appear duller and some broken capillaries may appear.

-- The skin’s natural ability to produce lipids decreases resulting in dryness, dehydration and more wrinkles.
+- The skin’s natural ability to produce lipids decreases which, along with the continued decline in Hyaluronic Acid and collagen production, results in dryness, dehydration and deep wrinkles.

-- Skin regeneration slows down and it becomes increasingly thin resulting in a loss of volume and a loss of density.
+- Skin regeneration slows down and it becomes increasingly thin resulting in a loss of elasticity.
 Wound healing is also impaired.

 - UV sensitivity increases and skin is prone to hyperpigmentation (e.g. age spots).